70% people say that stress triggers migraine.

 In that split-second process your brain seeks clues not only from physical sensations but from three unexpected sources:

-3. Emotional sensations – is my body telling me I’m under threat?
+3. Emotions – is my body telling me I’m in danger?

 If the data informs your brain that you are in danger a pain signal is generated.
 Likewise if the assessment is that you are safe your parasympathetic nervous system (PNS) is activated and no pain signal is created.